UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_01.md

 First we import `train_test_split` from `sklearn.model_selection`.

-We split our data and separate our `X` and `y` variables into 4 separate objects that we name:
+And then we are going to pass in the `X` and the `y` to give us the 4 separate objects that we name:

   - `X_train`
   - `X_test`
   - `y_train`
   - `y_test`

+This gives us a look at what `X_train` looks like as we can see that it’s been shuffled because the index is out of order and it contains our 2 columns `longitude` and `latitude`.

 ---